pbui/albacore-web/README.md

 This will run the `bin/albaCoreAsm` script which will invoke the `assembler` library and process the `asm/simple_demo.s` input assembly source text.
 The resulting **memory** image will be emitted to **standard output**.

-### Web Interface

-To run the **assembler** from a web browser, you simply need to open the `www/albaCoreAsm.html` file in your favorite web browser.

-Once you have it open, you can write the the assembly source text in the `source` textbox and then press the `Assemble` button to generate the **memory** image in the `memory` textbox.

 ### Tests